andreadev-it/share-button/README.md

 When triggering a share action programmatically, you must **always be sure that it was triggered by a user interaction**.
 Many browsers will stop you from using the Web Share or Clipboard API if the code wasn't triggered by some user action.

+Also, it doesn't work if the code execution has been blocked by a debugging tool.

 ### How to share files